Mind the Income Gap: Bias Correction of Inequality Estimators in Small-Sized Samples: Design-Based Simulation

-A first design-based simulation study has been carried out in order to evaluate the bias correction framework proposed in the previous section.
-In this simulation, the cross-section Italian EU-SILC sample (2017 wave) has been assumed as synthetic population and the 21 NUTS-2 regions have been considered as target domains.
-The study is based on real data, rather than use data generated under some specific distribution models, in order to check whether this specific framework can work with close-to-reality income data.
+A design-based simulation study has been conducted to evaluate our bias correction proposal.
+In this simulation, the cross-section Italian EU-SILC sample (2017 wave) has been assumed as pseudo-population and the 21 NUTS-2 regions have been considered as target domains.
+The study is based on real income data, in order to check whether this specific framework works with close-to-reality data, affected by peculiar problems (e.g. extreme values, skewness).

+For comparison purposes, two simulation scenarios have been carried out.
+In the first one, the original income data are employed as pseudo-population.
+In the second one, an extreme values treatment is performed concerning both upper and lower tails, to circumvent non-robustness problems.
+The resulting dataset is specified as an alternative pseudo-population.
+We compare the results obtained after the treatment with the ones before treatment to isolate the effect of extreme values when evaluating bias-correction performances (Table \ref{Tab:Tcr}).